 However, additional critically important questions remain about onward transmission and waning immunity in individuals who are positive, whether such individuals can be re-infected symptomatically or asymptomatically, and about incidence of new infection in individuals without prior exposure.
 Incorporating nested serial sampling of consenting individuals can efficiently provide estimates of these outcomes in different subgroups.
 We will therefore also serial sample individuals from these cross-sectional surveys who provide additional consent 1, 2, 3 and 4 weeks (1 month) after their first enrolment visit (counted as week 0); if further consent is provided, we will continue this sampling at 2 months and every month therafter for 12 months from their first home visit to assess this over the longer term.
 Infection (nose and throat swab) will be assessed at every visit and immunity (antibodies) every month.
+In Phase I and II to date, acceptance of additional visits has been very high and they are therefore follow-up visits are also included in the target of 150,000 individuals sampled every fortnight by October 2020.
 We will also approach anyone with a positive test for virus (i.e. new infection) in the study to undergo a blood draw as quickly as possible after their positive test and then at monthly visits to contribute additional information to analyses of how immunity after infection changes over time.

 In addition, for planning the continuing response to the pandemic, it is essential to understand the relationship between symptomatic/asymptomatic infection, immune status and use of health resource within the NHS, and with mortality.
-In this study, we will therefore seek consent to link study results to NHS data for one year after the last study visit for each participant to estimate the impact on the NHS and future requirements, to data from Public Health England's (PHE's) Second Generation Surveillance System (SGSS) and equivalent national test databases in Wales and Northern Ireland to ensure that we have information on other tests for SARS-CoV-2, and to ONS and relevant national mortality data to estimate the impact on mortality.
+In this study, we will therefore seek consent to link study results to NHS data for one year after the last study visit for each participant to estimate the impact on the NHS and future requirements, to available data from Public Health England's (PHE's) Second Generation Surveillance System (SGSS) and equivalent national test databases in Wales and Northern Ireland to ensure that we have information on other tests for SARS-CoV-2, and to ONS and relevant national mortality data to estimate the impact on mortality.